hoyajhl/VHS_research_ML/README.md

 ```
 -EDA / Missing values
 -Sacling process
--We adopted SMOTE (Synthetic Minority Oversampling Technique) in order to solve Class Imbalanced problems in our data.
+-We adopted SMOTE (Synthetic Minority Oversampling Technique)
+in order to solve Class Imbalanced problems in our data.
 After constructing new data with this technique,
-we compared the performeace of prediction according to different types of Machine Learning models.
+we compared the performance of prediction
+according to different types of Machine Learning models.
 ```
 ### * ML Model comparison (Optimization process Included)
 ```